luisomoreau/rpishake-sigfox/README.md

 ## Sigfox Backend

-To see your messages in the Sigfox backend, you can follow the procedure using this Github repository: https://github.com/Iotnet/Registro-Devkit-IoTnet
+* To see your messages in the Sigfox backend, you can follow the procedure using this Github repository: https://github.com/Iotnet/Registro-Devkit-IoTnet

+* To configure a callback to push your data to an external platform, you can use this repository: https://github.com/Iotnet/Callback

 ### License